JFK: Coming of Age in the American Century, 1917–1956: Critical reviews

 David Kennedy of the New York Times Book Review writes that after a careful study of Kennedy's prep school and college essays, and an analysis of his Harvard senior thesis, Why England Slept, "a picture emerges of an uncommonly curious, sometimes frivolous but increasingly earnest young man on his way to shaping an informed, clear-eyed, unsentimental sense of the world and his nation's place in it".
 He goes on to note that "John F. Kennedy's individual journey of separation from his father's isolationism tracked the progression of the United States in mid-century from peripheral international player to the singularly most dominant political and economical global power".

 Evan Thomas of the Washington Post emphasized Logevall's depiction of Kennedy's centrism, pragmatism, and ability to distance himself from public opinion to remain objective as a politician.
 Thomas's review notes that Kennedy was "passionate about politics—an honorable profession, he believed—but he was never polemical or even terribly partisan.
 He knew that it could take courage to be a moderate, to find the middle way.
 His heroes were the politicians who compromised on policy but not principle."
-As a result, Thomas was somewhat critical of Kennedy's positive but sly policy towards civil rights, but acknowledged Kennedy knew that a stronger effort to pursue a civil rights agenda could fatally damage his support in the South.
 Thomas believed Logevall demonstrated with conviction that although Sorensen certainly improved Kennedy's writing style, spelling and grammar in Profiles in Courage, and completed the majority of the final draft, the primary themes and insights were Kennedy's.
-In contrast, Sorensen himself, may have believed strongly that his role in the writing of the Profiles was greatly understated.